Export To PDF in MAUI DataGrid (SfDataGrid)

 Export DataGrid with groups to PDF format

-Exclude column header while exporting
+Exclude column headers when exporting

-By default, the column headers will be exported to PDF document.
-To export the SfDataGrid without the column headers, set the DataGridPdfExportingOption.CanExportHeader property to false.
+By default, the column headers will be exported to the PDF document.
+To export the SfDataGrid without column headers, set the DataGridPdfExportingOption.CanExportHeader property to false.

 DataGridPdfExportingOption option = new DataGridPdfExportingOption();